-The main strategy for an insurance company is to anticipate and respond to risk.
-For mobile homes, the way they are built presents a new arena of risk and potential claims possibilities for insurance companies.
-Mobile homes are built in a factory, transported to a location once construction has been completed, and are tied down and anchored for stability.
-Because of this and the lack of a concrete foundation found in a traditional home, insurance companies assume an additional risk which they address through Mobile Home Insurance.
+The main strategy for any insurance company to minimize risk is to anticipate unforeseen damages.
+The way mobile homes are built presents a new arena of risk and potential claims possibilities for insurance companies.
+Mobile homes are built in a factory, transported to a location once construction has been completed, tied down and anchored for stability.
+Because of this and the lack of a concrete foundation found in a traditional home, insurance companies assume an additional risk, which they address through Mobile Home Insurance.

 Mobile Home vs Modular Home vs Manufactured Home

 Before we get into the insurance details, we should break down the differences between mobile, manufactured, and modular homes.
 The only real difference between manufactured and mobile homes is a technical definition - most insurance companies consider them identical.
 There is a more recognizable difference between modular and mobile/manufactured home insurance, however.
-Mobile homes are movable and never include more than one story whereas a modular home sits on a foundation that is closer to a home.
+Mobile homes are movable and never include more than one story, whereas a modular home sits on a foundation that is physically similar to one under a permanent structure.
 Because of this, some insurance companies often underwrite modular homes as a regular homeowners policy.